swiecki/node-mmo/readme.md

 TODO
 ----

-Rotate ships according to either their velocities or their acceleration (will probably be better to do a, but maybe harder?);
+Make other players ships rotate ~~Rotate ships according to either their velocities or their acceleration (will probably be better to do a, but maybe harder?);~~

+~~fix art assets that need transparent backgrounds~~

 Attach a random message for flavor to each waypoint that is shown upon completion.

 Make rendering independent of game logic- right now it updates only when it receieves the request.
 Have it update anyways, and only provide rendering information on request.
 Goes hand in hand with: Switch out a single array for data and rendering for two arrays- one that has complete data (or an object) and an array that is modified every time someone disconnects or connects that has easy rendering data in a way that is fast to iterate through.

-Make something cool happen after the boundaries- either deep space message, trigger a new environment, or teleport all the way across the map, or something.

 Add more ships with different movement speeds and levels, maybe make the player get different ships once they level.

+~~Make something cool happen after the boundaries- either deep space message, trigger a new environment, or teleport all the way across the map, or something.~~

 ~~Add waypoint generation system, generates waypoints based on random distance.
 XP per waypoint is based on distance from player at generation.
 Upon completion, level and xp are recalculated.~~

 ~~Space physics- drifting and acceleration-based gameplay instead of position based gameplay~~

-~~Add chat functionality.~~
+~~Add chat functionality.
+With custom fonts!~~

 ~~Add parallax starfields.~~